 Adequate fibre from a healthy diet has been associated with a reduced risk of bowel cancer, diabetes and heart disease4.
 Fibre can aid with weight loss by keeping you feeling fuller for longer.
 Fibre also has a positive effect on blood sugar levels and blood cholesterol4.

 There are three types of fibre - insoluble, soluble and resistant starch.
-All three types of fibre are found in plant based foods in various quantities.
-A balanced diet that supports gut health should include a good variety of all fibre types, so focus on enjoying a range of fibrous plant based foods every day.
+All three types of fibre are found in plant-based foods in various quantities.
+A balanced diet that supports gut health should include a good variety of all fibre types, so focus on enjoying a range of fibrous plant-based foods every day.

-Fibre rich plant based foods include all vegetables, fruit, beans, legumes, lentils, nuts and seeds as well as whole grains like oats, brown rice, barley, spelt, quinoa and buckwheat.
+Fibre-rich plant-based foods include all vegetables, fruit, beans, legumes, lentils, nuts and seeds as well as whole grains like oats, brown rice, barley, spelt, quinoa and buckwheat.

 4. Glutamine - Nourish and protect your intestines

 Glutamine helps to nourish your gut by acting as an energy source for intestinal and immune cells5.
 Glutamine also protects your gut through anti-inflammatory properties that support the integrity of the intestinal walls5.
-This function is particularly appealing for athletes that experience gastrointestinal upset induced by exercise.
+This function is particularly appealing to athletes that experience gastrointestinal upset induced by exercise.